 However, keep in mind that a personal line of credit is unsecured and typically requires good credit.
 You might have an easier time obtaining a home equity line of credit (HELOC), assuming you have equity in your home.
 Since these lines of credit are secured, they tend to have lower interest rates.

-Different lenders assess different eligibility requirements, but you’ll typically need good or excellent credit to use a personal line of credit for Big Lots financing.
-Lenders may also look at your debt-to-income ratio, to ensure you have enough income to cover your debts along with your ongoing financial obligations.
+Different lenders assess different eligibility requirements, but you’ll typically need a good or excellent credit score to use a personal line of credit for Big Lots financing.
+Lenders may also look at your debt-to-income ratio to ensure you have enough income to cover your debts, as well as your ongoing financial obligations.
 You’ll likely need to provide your employment and income information along with your Social Security number.

 - Check your credit reports at AnnualCreditReport.com to identify any errors and see where you stand.